SiamWR/Household-survey-data-management-analysis-STATA/README.md

 The available Kaggle extract does not contain identifiable survey weights, strata, or PSU variables.
 Therefore the regression should be described as **unweighted conditional associations in the available dataset**, not as causal effects or survey-weighted national estimates.

-## GitHub note

-The `.gitignore` excludes the raw CSV and generated `.dta` files by default.
-Verify the dataset licence before publishing the microdata.
-You can still publish all Stata code, documentation, figures, and non-sensitive summary outputs.